 El Jimador Silver – $20

-A lowland tequila named after the people who hand-harvest the agave plants used in tequila production, El Jimador is an agave-forward blanco tequila that has notes of fresh citrus to back up the other flavors, making it perfect in any number of tequila cocktails.
+A lowland tequila named after the people who hand-harvest the agave plants used in tequila production, El Jimador is an agave-forward blanco tequila that has notes of fresh citrus to back up the other flavors, making it perfect in any number of cocktails.

 Lunazul Blanco – $20